This Vegan Potato Leek Soup is creamy, comforting and filling. It’s dairy-free, gluten-free and nutritious. Perfect for those chilly days, too.

 I’m a big soup lover and It’s definitely my go-to meal in the winter.
 They are easy to make, warming, filling and delicious!
 This Vegan French Onion Soup is another favorite of mine and I make it often.
 It’s so rich & savory and makes my house smell heavenly!

 After going vegan, I was easily able to make this soup in the veganized version.
 There’s nothing missing at all in this soup, it’s flavorful, rich and scrumptious!
-So I can still enjoy this yummy soup, but without the unhealthy fats & animal ingredients.
-Life is good!
+So, I can still enjoy this yummy soup, but without the unhealthy fats, animal ingredients and tummy aches.

 Are you ready to give this dreamy soup a try?
 Let’s do this!